Everything You Need to Know About Official Visits

 Each division level has its own set of rules surrounding official college visits.
 Division I and Division II have the strictest regulations.
 The following are the rules you need to know:

-- The NCAA allows a recruit to make only five visits to Division I and Division II schools combined.
+- The NCAA allows a recruit to make only five visits to Division I schools.
+Official visits to DII and DIII schools are unlimited.

 - The school can pay for the following for you and your parents/guardians: transportation to and from the campus, lodging throughout your visit, three meals per day and three tickets to a home sports event.